mate-academy/recure/README.md

 # recure.ai

-Recure AI helps companies increase their revenue by detecting account sharers and free trial abusers and converting them into paying customers
+Recure AI helps companies increase their revenue by detecting account sharers and free trial abusers and converting them into paying customers.

 ## Quick start